SeanHRN/krita-renpy-scripter/manual.md

  - The manual for Krita Batch Exporter is [here](https://github.com/GDQuest/krita-batch-exporter/blob/master/batch_exporter/Manual.md).
  - Tip: Group Generate Ren'Py Scripting and Krita Batch Exporter together as tabs to save space (unlike how I had them \
 in the examples.)
- - This plugin allows non-integer values for size percentage via `round()`, but Krita Batch Exporter does not.
-The included Scale Percentage Size Calculator uses integer values only.
  - If a group layer and its contained layer both have metadata, the group properties have priority.
  - The line for the output file name is at the bottom because I think it's the widget that users\
  would need to touch the least often; that file is meant to be temporary.